 The affected people excrete up to 20 liters of diluted urine per day.

-Finally, poor growth hormone will reduce muscle mass and bone density, which has long-term ramifications in our quality of life.
+Finally, poor growth hormone will reduce muscle mass and bone density, with long-term ramifications on our quality of life.

-Too much prolactin will cause an inappropriate expression of breast milk that can occur in women or men, and a weakening of the bones.
+Too much prolactin will cause an inappropriate breast milk expression that can occur in women or men and weaken the bones.